Resources for Parents/Guardians

 - Your name and relationship to the student

-- Student’s first and last name
+- The student’s first and last name

-- Student’s teacher
+- The student’s teacher

 - The date and reason for the absence